OORibeiro/DjangoProjetoOtho/README.md

 Note:

-If you want to have admin access to delete other users, go to lines 61, 93, and change the email on these lines and register a user with this new email.
+If you want to have admin access to delete other users, go to lines 61, 93, in views and change the email on these lines and register a user with this new email.